RobertKelley1987/js-quiz/read-me.md

 ## Acknowledgements

-I could not have completed this project without this article by Stephanie Eckles on customizing radio buttons with css: https://moderncss.dev/pure-css-custom-styled-radio-buttons/
+I could not have finished this project without this article by Stephanie Eckles on customizing radio buttons with CSS: https://moderncss.dev/pure-css-custom-styled-radio-buttons/

 <!-- TODO: List any blog posts, tutorials or plugins that you may have used to complete the project.
 Only list those that had a significant impact.
 Obviously, we all 'Google' stuff while working on our things, but maybe something in particular stood out as a 'major contributor' to your skill set for this project. -->